QuadSpinner/Gaea-Docs/source/Guide/2-Graph/6-Portals.md

 You can connect to a portal in multiple ways:

-Drag and connect to a portal like you would connect nodes normally.
-It will be converted to an invisible connection.

 ![](/images/ui/portal-menu.png)

 @dragout a connection and you will be presented with a list of available portals organized by graphs.
-Select a portal to connect.

 ![](/images/ui/search-portals.png){.w-50}

 @dragout a connection and type `\` when the menu shows up.
 This will present you with a searchable list of all available portals.

 Once a portal is connected, a tab showing the name of the portal will be visible on the target node's input port.
 The color of the tab represents the node type of the portal.

 You can rename the portal node to change the name displayed in the portal tab.

+{.NOTE}
+> You can connect to a portal port like a normal connection.
+This will create a standard connection.
+Both type of connections can co-exist, however using just one is recommended to avoid visual confusion.

 ### Disconnecting Portals